nixworks/public/news/2018/02/10/README.md

 ##### North Korea-South Korea relations
 ### [South Korean President Moon Jae-in hosts talks at the Blue House with North Korean President of the Presidium of the Supreme People's Assembly Kim Yong-nam and Kim Jong-Un's sister Kim Yo-jong. ](/news/2018/02/10/south-korean-president-moon-jae-in-hosts-talks-at-the-blue-house-with-north-korean-president-of-the-presidium-of-the-supreme-people-s-assemb.md)
-_Context: Kim Yong-nam, Kim Jong-Un, North Korea, Kim Yo-jong, Moon Jae-in, North Korea-South Korea relations, President of the Presidium of the Supreme People's Assembly, Blue House, South Korean President_
+_Context: South Korean President, President of the Presidium of the Supreme People's Assembly, Kim Yo-jong, Blue House, Kim Yong-nam, North Korea-South Korea relations, North Korea, Moon Jae-in, Kim Jong-Un_

-##### Federal Railroad Administration
+##### Politics of the United States
 ### [Heath Hall, the acting Federal Railroad Administration chief, resigns "effective immediately" over a Politico report that he has a second job in Madison County, Mississippi. ](/news/2018/02/10/heath-hall-the-acting-federal-railroad-administration-chief-resigns-effective-immediately-over-a-politico-report-that-he-has-a-second-jo.md)
-_Context: Politico, Federal Railroad Administration, Madison County, Mississippi_
+_Context: Politico, Federal Railroad Administration, Politics of the United States, Madison County, Mississippi_

-##### Mary Lou McDonald
+##### Politics of the Republic of Ireland
 ### [Mary Lou McDonald is confirmed in the position of president of Sinn Fein.
 She succeeds Gerry Adams, who was Sinn Fein's leader since 1983. ](/news/2018/02/10/mary-lou-mcdonald-is-confirmed-in-the-position-of-president-of-sinn-fa-c-in-she-succeeds-gerry-adams-who-was-sinn-fa-c-in-s-leader-since-1983.md)
-_Context: Sinn Fein, Mary Lou McDonald, president of Sinn Fein, Gerry Adams_
+_Context: Gerry Adams, Sinn Fein, president of Sinn Fein, Politics of the Republic of Ireland, Mary Lou McDonald_

 ## [Previous Day...](/news/2018/02/9/index.md)